What Does a Customer Service Representative Do?

-Customer service representatives are key to company success by directly helping customers.
-Discover if a customer service job is right for you.
+Customer service representatives play a key role in company success by directly helping customers.
+Find out if a customer service job is right for you.

-Customer service representatives work directly with customers to assist, resolve complaints, answer questions, and process orders.
-If you enjoy helping people, a job as a customer service representative could be a good fit.
-In this role, you'll find career opportunities in almost every industry, ranging from brick-and-mortar retail stores to call centres to your living room.

-Learn more about what customer service representatives do daily and how you can become one.
+Learn more about what customer service representatives do on a daily basis and how you can become one.

 As a customer service representative, your main job is to serve customers.
-Customer service representatives work for almost any business that engages with customers, including retail stores, banks, and insurance companies.
+Customer service reps work for most businesses that engage with customers, including retail stores, banks, and insurance companies.
 Their primary tasks may include greeting and communicating with customers in person, by phone, or by computer via chat or email.
 Specific duties will vary depending on the company and industry where you work, but they may include:

 Answering customer questions about the company, products, or services